UNESCO Treasures

 To find your driver at the airport:

 Exit the airport after customs (there is only one exit).
 Turn left and walk about 30 meters until you see an iron fence on your right.
-Your driver will be waiting behind the fence, holding a sign with your name.
+Your driver will be waiting behind the fence, holding a sign with our company name – NURATAU TRAVEL.
 For any issues or delays, contact our team using this emergency number: +998 90 2650680 (also WhatsApp)

 Hotel Details:

 The tour includes stays in locally owned boutique hotels, offering charm and authenticity.
+In Tashkent, we will offer accommodation in typical 3 start hotel.
 The hotels in Khiva, Bukhara and Samarkand are ideally located in the historical areas of the cities, within walking distance of major landmarks.
 Check-in is available from 14:00, and check-out is until 12:00.

 Desert Yurt Camp: